Unity Setup Guide

 VERSION

-Please note that the recommended Unity Editor version to work with Snapdragon Spaces is 2020.3.17f1.
+Please note that the recommended Unity Editor version to work with Snapdragon Spaces is 2021.3.16f1.
 Later versions of Unity Editor might work well, but have not been extensively tested.
-Version 2020.3.35f1 or higher is required, if MRTK3 (opens new window) is an additional requirement.

 Android Build Support must be added when installing the Unity Editor to be able to export .apk files.
 The module can also be added afterwards through the Unity Hub.